imalikov/pine_script_docs/source/faq/Functions.rst

 **Condition A**
 A conditional expression that can only be evaluated with incoming, new bar information (i.e., using series variables like `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__).
-This excludes expressions using values of literal, const, input or simple forms because they do not change during the script’s execution, and so when you use them, the same block in the if statement is guaranteed to execute on every bar.
+This excludes expressions using values of literal, const, input, or simple forms because they do not change during the script’s execution.
+So when you use them, the same block in the if statement is guaranteed to execute on every bar.
-`Read this <https://www.tradingview.com/pine-script-docs/en/v5/language/Type_system.html>`__ if you are not familiar with Pine Script™ forms and types.
+For example, `Read this <https://www.tradingview.com/pine-script-docs/en/v5/language/Type_system.html>`__ if you are unfamiliar with Pine Script™ forms and types.

 **Condition B**
-When condition A is met, and the if block(s) contain(s) functions or built-ins NOT in the list of exceptions, i.e., which require evaluation on every bar to return a correct result, then condition B is also met.
+When condition A is met, and the if block(s) contain(s) functions or built-ins NOT in the list of exceptions, i.e., which require evaluation on every bar to return a correct result, condition B is also met.

-This is an example where an apparently inoffensive built-in like `ta.vwap <https://www.tradingview.com/pine-script-reference/v5/#var_ta{dot}vwap>`__ is used in a ternary.
+This is an example where an inoffensive built-in like `ta.vwap() <https://www.tradingview.com/pine-script-reference/v5/#var_ta{dot}vwap>`__ is used in a ternary.
-`ta.vwap <https://www.tradingview.com/pine-script-reference/v5/#var_ta{dot}vwap>`__ is not in the
+`ta.vwap() <https://www.tradingview.com/pine-script-reference/v5/#var_ta{dot}vwap>`__ is not in the
-`list of exceptions <https://www.tradingview.com/pine-script-docs/en/v5/language/Execution_model.html#exceptions>`__, and so when condition A is realized, it will require evaluation prior to entry in the if block.
-You can flip between 3 modes: #1 where condition A is fulfilled and #2 and #3 where it is not.
+`list of exceptions <https://www.tradingview.com/pine-script-docs/en/v5/language/Execution_model.html#exceptions>`__, and so when condition A is realized, it will require an evaluation prior to entry in the if block.
+You can flip between 3 modes: #1, where condition A is fulfilled, and #2 and #3, where it is not.
-You will see how the unshielded value (``upVwap2`` in the thick line) will produce incorrect results when mode 1 is used.
+You will see how the unshielded value (``upVwap2`` in the thick line) will produce incorrect results when mode one is used.

 .. image:: images/Faq-Functions-01.png